Students with Disabilities Policy

 • give written consent (with the agreement of the specialist who provided the report) for a representative of the College to contact the specialist for clarification as needed.

-The College will endeavour to implement appropriate intervention strategies in a timely manner.
-The College will maintain a register of all implemented intervention strategies.
+Exceptions to the need for documentation will be considered on a case-by-case basis by the Dean of Students.
+The College will endeavour to implement appropriate reasonable adjustments in a timely manner.
+The College will maintain a register of all implemented reasonable adjustments.

-Some strategies will be formalised by the preparation of a Special Arrangement in which case an electronic copy of the approved Special Arrangement will be provided to the student by email.
+Some reasonable adjustments will be formalised by the preparation of a Special Arrangement in which case an electronic copy of the approved Special Arrangement will be provided to the student by email and other relevant College staff.